Petr Rykov

-Petr (also Pyotr) Sergeevich Rykov (Пётр Серге́евич Рыков; born December 30, 1981) is a Russian actor, television host, musical performer and model.
+Petr Sergeevich Rykov (Пётр Серге́евич Рыков; born December 30, 1981) is a Russian actor, television host, musical performer and model.

 Biography

 Petr Rykov was born in Novgorod, Russian SFSR, Soviet Union (now Veliky Novgorod, Russia).

 Soon after his birth, Rykov's family moved to Smolensk, where he spent his childhood.
 After graduating from high school, he attended the Mikhail Glinka School of Music for three years (1998–2001) and specialized in classical guitar.
 In 2001, Rykov changed his field of study to foreign languages at the Smolensk University of Liberal Arts.
 Later he moved to Moscow and continued his studies at the Moscow Humanities Institute.
 He completed his career in 2006 with a diploma of a certified translator for English and German.

 Between 2006 and 2010 Rykov has worked as a model for such fashion houses as Dolce & Gabbana, Armani, Neil Barrett, Esquire, Maison Bohemique and Henderson.{ In 2007 Rykov was a co-host of the talent contest STS sazhigaet superzwesdu (STS is Looking for the Superstar) at the Russian television channel STS.

 From 2009 to 2010 Rykov completed a basic course at the Hermann Sidakov Drama School in Moscow.
 Afterwards he started studying acting at the Russian State Institute of Cinema (VGIK) and completed it successfully in 2014 as a professional actor (master class of Igor Nikolaevich Yasulovich).

 Rykov is working at the Moscow Pushkin Drama Theatre as well as at the Moscow Tabakov Theatre.
 Currently he is involved in different films and television series produced in Russia and Ukraine.

 In 2019 Rykov founded his own music band called Stone.